NetApp/host/README.md

 Important Notes
 ---------------
-    When taking advantage of the volume_metadata in the SANtricity collection's nar_santricity_host role, be sure that the host inventory does not conflict with volume_metadata entries.
+    - When taking advantage of the volume_metadata in the SANtricity collection's nar_santricity_host role, be sure that the host inventory does not conflict with volume_metadata entries.
 The volume's volume_metadata will take precedence over the host inventory!
+    - Set `eseries_common_force_skip_uninstall==True` when importing this collection's role(s) into your playbook/role that use tags to avoid inadvertently applying tags to uninstall tasks.

 *Note: Some variables may be repeated in multiple roles which is done to maintain continuity between roles should the defaults be overwritten.
 Common Variables (common)